avivadla8/DIP_DepthMap/README.md

 	## Depth-Map

-	# creating a depth map for a given single rgb image.
+	# creating a Depth-Map from Image Classification.